Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 ### Code Used

-Throughout the entire project development, I utilized the Code Institute course material for HTML,CSS, and JavaScript.
+Throughout the entire project development, I utilized the Code Institute course materials for HTML, CSS, and JavaScript.
 I followed the tutorials for the Love Running and Love Math walkthrough projects to set up and start my project properly.

-I have also used the tutor support to get help with solving the overflow issue caused by contents extending beyond the visible boundaries of its container or the browser's visible area (viewport).
+I also used tutor support to solve the overflow issue caused by content extending beyond the visible boundaries of its container or the browser's visible area (viewport).

 ### Content